skramm/homog2d/manual.md

 ## Technical details
 <a name="tech"></a>

+- The library is fully templated, the two types (Point2d and Line2d) are actually the same datatype, behavior differs due to some policy-based design.
 - Points are stored as non-normalized values, any computation will keep the resulting values.
 Normalization is done for comparison but not saved.
 - Lines are always stored as normalized values (a^2+b^2 = 1)